 This paper contributes to and expands upon three distinct areas of the literature.
 First, this paper contributes to the existing literature on clean energy transitions.
-Many papers focus on the roles of taxes and subsidies in driving a change from a dirty to a clean technology (see Besley and Persson, 2023; Helm and Mier, 2021; Lennox and Witajewski-Baltvilks, 2017; Accommodate Accommodate Accommodate Accommodate Accommodate and Walsh Accommodate Accommod (2023), highlight the welfare losses fossil fuel exporters face in a world moving towards clean energy due to the loss of export revenues.
+Many papers focus on the roles of taxes and subsidies in driving a change from a dirty to a clean technology (see Besley and Persson, 2023; Helm and Mier, 2021; Lennox and Witajewski-Baltvilks, 2017; Acemoglu et al., 2016).
+Recent additions to the literature, such as Arkolakis and Walsh (2023), highlight the welfare losses fossil fuel exporters face in a world moving towards clean energy due to the loss of export revenues.
 My paper expands on this work by modelling and analyzing the effects of both a fall in global demand for fossil fuels and a rapid increase in clean technology across the age and income distributions.
 Contrary to existing work, I find that the losses associated with falling international demand can be negated by strong productivity growth in other sectors, specifically in the clean and non-energy sectors.
 This paper also contributes to the literature arguing that the Green Transition will produce heterogeneous outcomes, such as Baldwin et al. (2020), which argues that long-run outcomes of a clean energy transition depend on how easily the dirty capital stock can be converted to clean, and Borenstein and Davis (2016), which finds that U.S. income tax credits aimed at adopting clean technology have mostly benefited high-income Americans.
 Consistent with this last paper, I find that the top of the income distribution benefits the most over the course of the transition.